State Laws Help Protect Your Enterprise’s Trade Secrets

-If you have questions regarding trade secrets and how to protect them, contact our business law firm online to schedule a consultation with an experienced Denver lawyer.
+Our team at Watrous | Goodwin | Reha stands ready to provide its clients with the best representation possible regarding this component of today’s business environment.
+If you have questions regarding trade secrets and how to protect them, contact our firm online to schedule a consultation with our experienced lawyers.

-Secrecy means what the term implies, that the information not be generally known to those outside of a select number of people to whom access is given to such information on a need-to-know, commercial necessity basis.
+Secrecy means what the term implies, that the information is not generally known to those outside of a select number of people to whom access is given to such information on a need-to-know, commercial necessity basis.
 This does not necessarily mean that the information is known to no one outside the company, but universal knowledge of information clearly removes its status as the secret of any claimed owner thereof.

-Design and Business Methods — For such things as designs and business methods, the same analysis is performed, but the inherent sense of secrecy of such information may be higher.
+Design and business methods — For such things as designs and business methods, the same analysis is performed, but the inherent sense of secrecy of such information may be higher.
 Indeed, some of the most fundamental and valuable business information in existence has never been patented, copyrighted or trademarked.

 For instance, the recipe for Coca-Cola syrup (perhaps the most closely guarded secret this side of nuclear launch codes) has never been patented.
-Rather, it is simply a very closely guarded secret whose secrecy has been maintained for more than 120 years, which was wise on Coke’s part because patent protection has only a limited lifetime before the technology is rendered a matter of public domain.
+Rather, it is simply a closely guarded secret whose secrecy has been maintained for more than 130 years, which was wise on Coke’s part because patent protection has only a limited lifetime before the technology is rendered a matter of public domain.